leonardiwagner/Flickrizer.NET/README.md

 ![alt tag](https://raw.githubusercontent.com/leonardiwagner/Flickstein.NET/master/logo.jpg)
 =====

 Lightweight Flickr API for web only.
-Flickstein.NET was previoudsly named as Flickrizer.
+Flickstein.NET was previously named as Flickrizer.

 ### How to use?
 Install in your project with NuGet: https://www.nuget.org/packages/flickstein/